nizos/nizos.github.io/src/posts/optimizing-github-workflows-for-efficiency-and-sustainability/index.md

 `assets-`.
 This technique is particularly useful for processes like generating responsive images, where restoring them from the cache can save significant time and resources.

-Note that GitHub retains caches for 7 days after the last access.
-Thus, a storage-based solution might be more suitable for workflows that run infrequently.
-There are also situations where you might want to invalidate the cache, which can be managed through the repository's [web interface](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows#deleting-cache-entries).
+Note: GitHub retains caches for 7 days after the last access.
+For infrequent workflows, a storage-based solution might be more appropriate.
+Cache management, including invalidation, can be handled through the repository's [web interface](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows#deleting-cache-entries).

 ## Optimize Workflow Triggers